ActivityWatch/aw-watcher-vim/README.md

 ### Installation

-This plugin depends on curl, so make sure that it's installed and available in yout PATH
+This plugin depends on curl, so make sure that it's installed and available in your PATH

 It is recommended to have a vim runtime manager to make it easier to install (such as Pathogen or Vundle)